-- a) In the person of its Chair, to inform the General Shareholders Meeting regarding any matters falling within its purview raised by shareholders.
-More particularly, to report on audit results and explain the role the Committee has played during the auditing process and how audits have helped enhance the integrity of financial information. - b) To oversee and assess the process of drawing up and submitting the requisite financial and non-financial information on the Company and on its Group, as the case may be; to monitor compliance with legal and regulatory requirements; to ensure that the scope of consolidation has been suitably defined and accounting principles are properly followed; and make suggestions or recommendations for safeguarding financial integrity to the Board of Directors. - c) To report in advance to the Board of Directors concerning the financial information, management report, and, where appropriate, any requisite non-financial information that the Company is to make public periodically. - d) To ensure that the annual financial statement the Board of Directors submits to the General Meeting has been drawn up in accordance with accounting standards.
-Where the external auditor has included an observation in its audit report, the Audit Committee Chair will clearly explain the Committee's views on its significance and scope to the General Meeting and will make a summarised version of its views available to the shareholders when the notice of meeting is issued, together with the rest of the proposals and reports of the Board.
+- a) To inform, via its Chair, the General Shareholders Meeting regarding any matters falling within its purview raised by shareholders.
+More particularly, to report on audit results and the sustainability information verification and explain the role the Committee has played during the auditing process and how audits have helped enhance the integrity of financial and non-financial information. - b) To oversee and assess the process of drawing up and submitting the requisite financial and non-financial information on the Company and on its Group, as the case may be; to monitor compliance with legal and regulatory requirements; to ensure that the scope of consolidation has been suitably defined and accounting principles are properly followed; and make suggestions or recommendations for safeguarding financial integrity to the Board of Directors. - c) To report in advance to the Board of Directors concerning the financial information, management report, and, where appropriate, any requisite non-financial information that the Company is to make public periodically. - Meeting has been drawn up in accordance with accounting standards.
+Where the external auditor or sustainability information verifier has included an observation in their audit or verification report, the Audit Committee Chair will clearly explain the Committee's views on its significance and scope to the Shareholders' General Meeting and will make a summarised version of its views available to the shareholders when the notice of meeting is issued, together with the rest of the proposals and reports of the Board.